Tamales Made with Chicken and Birria Sauce

 Make the Masa Dough

 Let's talk about lard for a moment.
 Many people are reluctant to cook with lard.
-In tamales, the lard actually creates little spaces between the ground masa flour that melts and drain away during the steaming process leaving fluffy masa.
+In tamales, the lard actually creates little spaces between the ground masa flour when it melts and drains away during the steaming process leaving fluffy masa.
 There is actually very little lard remaining in the final tamales.
-So don't be afraid of lard and give it try.
-This is an authentic way to make the masa dough so generations of tamale makers can't be wrong.
+This is an authentic way to make the masa dough.
+Generations of tamale makers can't be wrong.
 I have tried making tamales with shortening instead of lard and, in my humble opinion, they are not nearly as good as the tamales made with lard.
-The reason may have something to do with the fact that shortening has a higher melt point than lard, That means more shortening stays in the tamales.
+The reason may have something to do with the fact that shortening has a higher melting point than lard.
+This means more shortening stays in the tamales.
 Stick with the lard.

-In a large bowl, add salt to the masa flour and stir.
-Then add the water and stir to combine.
-Finally, add the lard to a stand mixer and, using the paddle attachment, mix at medium speed for 5 minutes.
+In a large bowl, add salt to the masa harina and stir.
+Then add the water and stir to combine and set aside.
+Next, add the lard to a stand mixer.
+Using the paddle attachment, mix at medium speed for five minutes.
 The lard should be light and fluffy.
 Add the masa flour mixture to the lard and mix at medium speed until well blended, about 5 minutes.
 You are now ready to make some tamales.

 Make the Tamales